We have amazing people in the Repair Cafe Wales Family

 As part of a series on getting to know our volunteers, we’ve set a series of questions and our amazing volunteers have answered them ‘virtually’ for us.

-Next up in the series is Sue Abbott, a volunteer at the Ferryside Repair Cafe :
+Next up in the series is Marcia, a sewing and ‘meeter and greeter’ volunteer at RE:MAKE Newport: